 Emulsion paints on the other hand are water-based.
-This type of paint provides a matt finish to your walls and are washable.
+This type of paint provides a matt finish to your walls and is washable.

 This means you can easily wipe out any stains with a simple cloth damped in water and soap solution.

-Unlike distemper paint, emulsion paint gives you a shinier surface and are relatively expensive.
+Unlike distemper paint, emulsion paint gives you a shinier surface and is relatively expensive.

 Why Painters and Contractors Prefer Emulsion?

 Emulsions are better than oil-based paints and are found to be more suitable and efficient for homes by many homeowners and contractors.